 For years, I gave up way too much money to these companies due to my naivety of things.
 The fees they charge come out almost invisibly to you, so as long as your account continues to grow, you don’t think much about it.

-However, I started using Personal Capital as some free software several years ago to get a better handle on my investments.
+However, I started using Empower (formerly Personal Capital) as some free software several years ago to get a better handle on my investments.
 It lets you securely link all your accounts (banking, credit cards, investment accounts, etc.) and it’s nice to be able to see everything in one place.
-This is something I also had with Quicken, but Personal Capital has a few other tricks up its sleeve.
+This is something I also had with Quicken, but Empower (formerly Personal Capital) has a few other tricks up its sleeve.

 One of those tricks is that it can see what fees you’re paying in your 401(k) account much easier than you can.
 I learned that the fees I was paying would amount to over $65,000 over just 10 years!